Monday, December 31, 2018

 Is Your Sin Beyond The Forgiveness Of God?

 We do have the present moment in life.
-We can work to change our future, especially eternity, with God's help and by His grace.
-No transgression is beyond the power of His forgiveness.
-The salvation that He gives is complete, and without cost.
-We must trust God at His Word.
-Our foundational problem is sin, which is rebellion against the God who created us.
+That is the mode in which we all operate.
+Any vague notion about hope for the future is nothing but an empty delusion without a focus on the here and now, with single steps being taken at a realistic pace.
+Eternity is to be our biggest focus, in which God guides and shows grace to us.
+The deliverance that He gives from sin is complete, and without cost to us.
+We must trust God at His word.
+Our problem is sin, which is rebellion against Him who made us.
 It cannot simply be pushed aside or ignored.
 Sinners must either receive forgiveness from God or face divine judgment.
-That is the reason Christ came to offer Himself up as an atonement sacrifice.
-He paid an infinite ransom on our behalf, thereby enabling our redemption.
-This act in itself demonstrates the unfathomable depths of God's love for us.
+That is the reason Christ came to this earth.
+He died for our sins.
 Consider the words of King David in the Psalms:

 "The Lord is compassionate and gracious, slow to anger, abounding in love.
 He will not always accuse, nor will he harbor his anger forever; he does not treat us as our sins deserve or repay us according to our iniquities.
 For as high as the heavens are above the earth, so great is his love for those who fear him; as far as the east is from the west, so far has he removed our transgressions from us.
 As a father has compassion on his children, so the Lord has compassion on those who fear him; for he knows how we are formed, he remembers that we are dust."
 (Psalm 103:8-14)